- Mission & Values

-Anita, from Guaynabo, Puerto Rico, is senior vice president at UBS Financial Services of Puerto Rico, Inc., and a member of its President’s Council.
+Anita, from Guaynabo, Puerto Rico, is Senior Vice President at UBS Financial Services of Puerto Rico, Inc., and a member of its President’s Council.
 Prior to this position, Anita specialized in investments at Salomon Smith Barney, E.F.
 Hutton, and Paine Webber.
-Having majored in political science and history at Regis, Bigles brings a multicultural financial outlook and a commitment to community service to her career.
-She currently serves on the boards of the Colegio Puerto Riqueno de Ninas, the Fondos Unidos of Puerto Rico, and the American Building Maintenance Corporation.
-She is president of Hogar Santa Maria de Los Angelos and vice president of the board of directors of the Corporacion de la Difusion Publica de Puerto Rico.
-Since 1978 Bigles has been a member of the New York Stock Exchange, NASDAQ, FINRA, AMEX, CBOE,and the Philadelphia Stock Exchange and ARCA.
+Having majored in political science and history at Regis, Anita brings a multicultural financial outlook and a commitment to community service to her career.
+She currently serves on the board of directors of United Way of Puerto Rico.
+Since 1978 Anita has been a member of the New York Stock Exchange, NASDAQ, FINRA, AMEX, CBOE, and the Philadelphia Stock Exchange and ARCA.
 She is bilingual.

 S. Rosemary, Regis College class of 1970, is the president of the Sisters of St. Joseph of Boston.
 She received her master’s of divinity degree in theology from Weston Jesuit School of Theology and her master’s of education degree in reading and language arts from Boston University.
 She was adjunct faculty at Boston College’s Institute of Religious Education and Pastoral Ministry and continues to teach in the post-master’s certificate program in spiritual formation at Boston College School of Theology and Ministry.
 She has served on boards of many of the CSJ sponsored ministries and is also a seasoned spiritual director and retreat presenter.